wilfredoha/DevOps-Projects/08 - LINUX ADMINISTRATION-NFS-LVM-PHP-APACHE/README.md

 12. Create in MySQL a new admin user with username: myuser and password: password:

-INSERT INTO ‘users’ (‘id’, ‘username’, ‘password’, ’email’, ‘user_type’, ‘status’) VALUES -> (1, ‘myuser’, ‘5f4dcc3b5aa765d61d8327deb882cf99’, ‘user@mail.com’, ‘admin’, ‘1’);

-13. Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the websute with myuser user.
+Now you can access from the Web Browser with Username: admin and Password: admin

 ![logged_in](https://github.com/wilfredoha/DevOps-Projects/blob/main/08%20-%20LINUX%20ADMINISTRATION-NFS-LVM-PHP-APACHE/images/logged_in.png)